brandur/sorg/content/articles/minimalism.md

 immutable ledger that will become foundational keystone for the entire platform.
-That sexy new container orchestration system that will take ease of deployment and scaling to new highs.
+That sexy new container orchestration system that will take ease of deployment and scaling to new levels.
 In many cases, a step back and a moment of dispassionate contemplation will reveal that their use could be abstained until a time when they're known to be well vetted, and it's well understood how they'll fit into